what measures can you take to ensure the pup is happy and healthy?

 * Will the pup have any parvo jabs?
 Any worming?
 What about fleas?
 Any vet checks?
 Micro-chipping?

 * Will the pup be well socialised- how many different people will see and handle the pup before they leave?
-Will they be accustomed to uniformed people, children and people of different ethnicities?
+Will they be accustomed to uniformed people, children, mobility aids and people of different ethnicities?

 * Are they getting used to normal household noises (radio, television, hoovers, washing machines)?